AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-jobs.md

 ## Resend data feed jobs

+You can resend a data feed job if you want to send the data feed file again with the exact same data and processing as when it was originally sent.
+Alternatively, you can [reprocess a data feed job](#reprocess-data-feed-jobs).

 To resend one or more data feed jobs:

 1. In Adobe Analytics, select [!UICONTROL **Admin**] > [!UICONTROL **Data feeds**].